diku-dk/futhark-website/blog/2026-04-22-value-oriented-programming.md

 constructors that I'll ignore - this is a conceptual discussion.)

 What does this capability require?
 Well, the main thing is that all values must have an externally comprehensible notation.
 For (good) technical reasons, functions usually do not have that capability in most languages, although exceptions exist.
-Another tricky thing to handle is *references* - once these exist, a value is not completely self-sufficient, but is only meaningful in relation to some context from which the value cannot be removed.
+Another tricky thing to handle is *references* - once these exist, a value is not completely self-contained, but is only meaningful in relation to some context from which the value cannot be removed.
 Mutability is not *necessarily* a problem, e.g., a mutable array is harmless, but if widely shared in a mutable way, simply looking at the *values* without also considering *object identity* may give a misleading view of the state of a computation.
 *Aliasing* of mutable values is what really adds the complexity here.

-To me that is the essence of value-oriented programming: structuring programs as functions that accept plain values and produce plain values, such that the behaviour of the program can be understood simply by looking at how the values float about.
+To me that is the essence of value-oriented programming: structuring programs as functions that accept plain values and produce plain values, such that the behaviour of the program can be understood simply by looking at how the values float around.
 It's not a critical problem if some functions are impure, or there is some global state somewhere, but it should be minimised.
 My experience is that most of the benefit of functional programming comes from *this* style of programming, rather than the more fancy uses of functions.
 Indeed, I think it is